PricingFrontier/python-for-pricing-course/docs/index.md

 Whether you're leading a pricing team, new to coding, or looking to modernise your workflow, this course shows you how Python can transform the way you work; from one-off analyses in Excel to reproducible, scalable, and automated systems.

-You'll learn why Python is the right choice for pricing, how to get set up with the right tools, and how to apply engineering best practices - including version control, modular code, and automation.
+You'll learn why Python is the right choice for pricing, how to get set up with the right tools, and how to apply engineering best practices - including version control, modular code, and automation, to improve the quality of analysis.

+**Authored by**: [linkedin.com/in/ralph-clayton/](https://www.linkedin.com/in/ralph-clayton/){target="_blank"}

+**Pricing Frontier LTD**: [pricing-frontier.co.uk](https://pricing-frontier.co.uk){target="_blank"}

 ## [Chapter 0: Overview](./0.
 Overview/)